onqtam/headjack/src/possibilities.md

     - imagine wearing a VR headset while constructing your stories as graphs constructed with anchored data

-Imagine what Balaji could do if he had everything easily referencable through a logseq-like interface
+Imagine what Balaji could do if he had everything easily referencable through a logseq-like application

 on books: